 One of the reasons that so much of our dog training techniques are meant to establish you as the "pack leader" is because dogs traditionally lived in packs.
 They don't usually have a natural independent streak, and instead, they thrive on company.

 The humans and animals that make up a dog's home are its pack.
 Your dog's brain releases "happy" chemicals in the presence of its pack members, so naturally, it wants to keep that feeling going.
 And in contrast, when a dog is away from its pack, it might feel scared or anxious, because it doesn't have the support it craves.

 Your dog is very curious about what you're doing.

 Dogs are naturally very inquisitive animals.
 They watch us and follow us around to try and figure out what we're doing.
 And because they don't totally understand how our brains work or why we do many of our regular activities, they want to know.
 So the next time your pup stares at you while you type away at your computer, just know that your pet's probably wondering why you waste time doing that when you could be snuggling.

-Your dog thinks that it has a job to do.
+Your dog thinks that she has a job to do.

 If you're tidying up or just generally wandering around the house, your dog might get the idea that you're patrolling the home.
 And your pup probably wants to join you.